HactarCE/ajfarkas.dev/content/blog/food.md

 ## What is ARFID?

 As of the DSM-5, ARFID is currently something of a catch-all for eating disorders _not_ related to body image.
-There's 5 main types of ARFID, which I think are better described as 3 kinds of causes and 2 kinds of compounding factors.
+There are 5 main types of ARFID, which I think are better described as 3 kinds of causes and 2 kinds of compounding factors.

 ### Common symptoms